 Desired az Response block to view constraints on the vertical acceleration of the airframe.
 These constraints are used to simultaneously tune the gains of the two integral controllers.
 The first segment of the upper bound constraint represents an overshoot.
 Note that this is a soft constraint and can be violated.

-You can launch Response Optimization Tool using the Analysis menu in Simulink, or the
+You can launch Response Optimization Tool using the Apps menu in the Simulink toolstrip, or the

 sdotool command in MATLAB.
 You can launch a pre-configured optimization task in Response Optimization Tool by first opening the model and by double-clicking on the orange block at the bottom of the model.
 From the Response Optimization Tool, press the Plot Model Response button to simulate the model and show how well the initial design satisfies the design requirements.